Health Insurance Counseling - S.H.I.N.E. Appointments are available on the first and third Thursday of the month by calling the Center.

 Hair Salon: To make your appointment please call The Center at 508-359-3665 and we will connect with Ginny on your behalf.

 The COA provides accurate information on elder services to Medfield families.
 We have information on local, state and national services that may benefit you.
 Our staff will answer your questions and find appropriate resources.
 Call for information.

-Consultation and assistance with government and legal paperwork, information on insurance benefits, food stamps, tax refunds, fuel assistance, caregiver and low-vision support groups are available through our Outreach Department with Lisa Donovan.
-Phone - call appointments are encouraged.
+Consultation and assistance with government and legal paperwork, information on insurance benefits, food stamps, fuel assistance, caregiver and low-vision information and support are available through our Outreach Department.
+Call for an appointment.